ricardolima-xyz/easyjsonform/README.md

 </script>
 ```

-If you don't need to preload the builder with a structure, just remove the second argument, or pass `null` or an empty array `[]` as the second argument of the `EasyJsonForm` constructor.
-This is necessary when the third and fourth parameters are used (see items below).
+You don't need to pass a structure as argument, you can simply not use the second argument at all.
+But if you need to pass the third or fourth arguments (see below), you will need to or pass `null` or an empty array `[]` as the second argument of the `EasyJsonForm` constructor.

-6. If you want to display the form (and not the form builder) in your page,
+6. If you want to display the form (not the form builder) in your page,
-you'll need to use the method `formGet()` instead of `builderGet()`.
-The rest remain pretty much the same as the previous item, since for this, you'll need a previously created structure.
+you'll need to use the method `formGet()` (instead of `builderGet()`).
+The rest remain pretty much the same as the previous item.
+But, for this, a previously created structure is necessary.

 ```
 <div id="my-container"></div>